miklevin/MikeLev.in/_posts/2025-04-26-llm-architecture-ai-collaboration-coding-workflows.md

 ---

+## I Ask For Riffing and Get a Detailed Plan

+> Ask Gemini 2.5 Experimental a question and you might get either face of
+> Gemini.
+Here I get the most decidedly hard-nosed pragmatic face of Gemini, to
+> the point where all the work it lays out sounds a bit intimidating!

 OMG Wow, this sounds exhausting.
 But you're right.
 This is the direction I'm going.
 But I can't boil the ocean.
 I have to make these plodding forward-progressions that take a very pragmatic view that let me put the actual